wp-plugins/car-demon/readme.txt

 * Why don't my vehicles appear in the search even though I've published them?

-Please make sure you add a price to your vehicles.
+Please make sure you add an "Asking Price" to your vehicles.
 If you don't wish the price to be seen you can select "Do Not Show Prices" on the contact settings page.

 * Why don't my vehicles have titles even though I've entered a title for them?